 So the Southern government has a reserve of R units of hard currency.
 How does the government use this?
-We will assume that the government sets a quota for each of the $m (\geq 2)$ importers.
+We will assume that the government sets a quota for each of the m (≥ 2) importers.
 That is, each importer is given the right to acquire foreign exchange up to this quota limit by giving up an equivalent amount of soft currency.
 With this foreign exchange the importers use the hard currency to buy goods from the North which they then sell to the Southern consumers.
-While a slew of different methods for rationing out limited foreign exchange have been used by different developing countries and transition economies, the structure that we are using is not unrealistic, and, in the case of, for instance, Pakistan and India, especially through the seventies and eighties, fits reality quite well.
 We shall, for simplicity, assume that all importers are treated identically, and so each importer has access to R/m units of the hard currency.
 It will be assumed that the importers take the international price of the product as given and constitute a Bertrand oligopoly in the domestic market.